Revlon: Advertising

 Dorian Leigh's 15-years-younger red-headed sister, Suzy Parker, also shot numerous Revlon magazine ads in the 1950s.
 Suzy and Charles Revson, who wanted to marry Dorian at some point, despised each other.
-At one point, he refused to hire Suzy any more because she complained about the "peanut" paycheck she received from Revlon.
+At one point, he refused to hire Suzy anymore because she complained about the "peanut" paycheck she received from Revlon.
 Richard Avedon, however, after photographing other models for a particular Revlon ad, would call in Suzy at the last minute, sometimes late at night, to do re-takes with him.
 This happened with "Stormy Pink," an ad Suzy shot very late at night with a wild white horse in the ocean.
 Avedon would then tell Revson that it was not Suzy in the ad, but a model named "Bubbles" or another made-up name.

 In 1970, Revlon became the first American cosmetics company to feature an African American model, icon Naomi Sims, in their advertising.
 In the late 1970s, Revlon also made history when it created their line of cosmetics, specifically for women of color, called "The Polished Ambers Collection" and selected fashion model icon Iman to be featured in the advertising campaigns.
 Revlon was also noted for featuring models of a wide age range in the 1980s, including 13-year-old Milla Jovovich and 60-year-old Audrey Hepburn.
 Despite the successful campaigns of the 1980s and 1990s featuring models, in particular Cindy Crawford, Revlon decided to drop fashion models and focus on movie stars, among them Kate Bosworth, Jaime King, Halle Berry, Susan Sarandon, Melanie Griffith, Julianne Moore, Eva Mendes, Jessica Alba, Jennifer Connelly, Beau Garrett, Jessica Biel, Olivia Wilde, Emma Stone and Bond girls.
 In 2009, Australian supermodel Elle Macpherson became one of a long line of spokesmodels for the company.
-American actress Jessica Biel modelled for the brand, first shown in advertisements in January 2010.
+American actress Jessica Biel modeled for the brand, first shown in advertisements in January 2010.

 In 2008, celebrity makeup artist Gucci Westman was hired as Revlon's Global Artistic Director, representing the company at runway shows and brand events and designing collections.
+In 2017, Gwen Stefani became the global ambassador of the cosmetic brand.
 In 2020, Korean-American singer, actress and fashion designer Jessica Jung was announced as the new global ambassador for the company.
+In 2023, the digital artist Nailea Devora became the new Revlon Global Brand Ambassador.
+In January 2024, Madelyn Cline became Revlon's Global Brand Ambassador.